senecajs/seneca-amqp-transport/README.md

 ```

 #### How does it work
-A client creates an [exclusive][1], randomly named response queue (something similar to `seneca.res.x42jK0l`) and starts consuming from it (much like a listener would do).
-On every `act`, the client publishes the message to the topic `seneca.topic` exchange using a routing key built from the _pin that matches the act pattern_.
+A client creates an [exclusive][6], randomly named response queue (something similar to `seneca.res.x42jK0l`) and starts consuming from it - much like a listener would do.
+On every `act`, the client publishes the message to the  `seneca.topic` exchange using a routing key built from the _pin that matches the act pattern_.
 In the simple example above, the _pattern_ is `role:create` which equals the only declared pin.
 With that, the routing key `role.create` is inferred.
-An AMQP `replyTo` header is set to the name of the random queue, in an RPC-schema fashion.
+An AMQP `replyTo` header is set to the name of the random queue, in an [RPC-schema][7] fashion.

-> Manual queue naming on a client (using the `name` parameter as seen in the listener configuration) is not supported, as client queues are deleted once the client disconnect and re-created each time.
+> Manual queue naming on a client (using the `name` parameter as seen in the listener configuration) is not supported.
+Client queues are deleted once the client disconnect and re-created each time.

 As you can see, pins play an important role on routing messages on the broker, so in order for a listener to receive messages from a client, **their pins must match**.